 The perfect dining-kitchen is the one where you belong – your home within your home.
 It’s where you head to first after a stressful day, pour yourself a cold one, close your eyes and find some breathing space.
 It’s where the kids do their homework, and the table is cluttered with yesterday’s junk mail; leaflets that you’ve not got around to binning yet…just in case there’s a supermarket deal on French week that you may have missed.
 It’s where you sit down together – Waltons’ style – to catch up over a homemade casserole.
 Best of all, it’s that special room – the nerve centre of your home; it feeds your family and it feeds your soul.
 If you love to cook but you’re not quite relating to any of the above – it could be time to create your perfect dining-kitchen.
+Whether that means contacting your chosen home renovation companies to give you a quote, or simply going online and picking up some nice new kitchen appliances.
 Here are some tips to inspire you.

 Who’s gets first plaice?